Gadiler/Concordance/README.md

 * Filling the tree takes O(nlg(n))
 	* O(n) to run through all the words in the text file.
 	* O(lg(n)) to store \ search \ other operation of RB-Tree.

-##### 'n' - number of words in the text.
+**'n' - number of words in the text.**

 ---

 ### SLL Structure:
-The data structure, as we can see in the [Singly-Linked-List diagram](https://github.com/Gadiler/Concordance/blob/main/src/linkedListPackage/Linked%20List%20diagram.pdf) file, is Singly Linked-List contining Linked-List of line-number.
+The data structure, as we can see in the [Singly-Linked-List diagram](https://github.com/Gadiler/Concordance/blob/main/src/linkedListPackage/Linked%20List%20diagram.pdf) file, is Singly Linked-List containing Linked-List of line-number.

 Any SLL containing:
 * `fileName` - input source